Please enter both an email address and a password.

 Normal entry requirements Completion of required Foundation competencies and full GMC registration.
 Applicants should read the person specifications to ensure they meet all of the requirements.

 In some specialties, surgical trainees can begin specialty training at ST1.
 This is the equivalent of Core Surgical Training.
-Health Education England provide more information on this.
+NHS England provide more information on this.
 The RCS launched the Improving Surgical Training pilot in 2017, which has introduced run-through training in a number of surgical specialties to trial improvements in surgical training.

 Trainees wishing to continue their surgical training at specialty level must complete their Membership of the Royal College of Surgeons exam (MRCS) by the end of their CT2 year.
 This exam is a prerequisite for Specialty Training.
 The MRCS covers all areas of surgical practice and both Part A and Part B of the exam may be sat during Foundation Training and/or Core Surgical Training.